About agricultural leaseholders

 If the land is under an agricultural lease you must contact the leaseholder before you go onto his or her lease.
 Talking to the leaseholder will allow you to discuss important information.
 For example, there may be sensitive areas, hazards or livestock that you need to avoid.

-In Case of Disagreement
+In case of disagreement

 If you cannot resolve a disagreement with a leaseholder, contact your nearest Lands office.
 A staff member will try to assist you in reaching an agreement.
 This process is designed to be informal and flexible, with the goal of resolving the issue quickly and effectively.
 If an agreement cannot be reached, a dispute resolution process is available to both parties through a local settlement officer.
+Further information can be found at Stage One - Informal facilitation.

-Recreational Use of Provincial Grazing Reserves (PGRs)
+Recreational use of Provincial Grazing Reserves (PGRs)

 There are 32 provincial grazing reserves in Alberta.
 They are used primarily for cattle grazing during the summer.
 To prevent conflicts with grazing operations, some grazing reserves have restricted use during certain times of year.